lcharlois-neotys/docker-selenium/README.md

 ## Changelog
 See [CHANGELOG.md](./CHANGELOG.md)

-The sha256 digests are generated after pushing the image to the registry therefore the last version of this docker-selenium will always have digest TBD (to be determined) but will be updated manually at [releases][]
+The sha256 digests are generated after pushing the image to the registry therefore the last Version of this docker-Selenium will always have digest TBD (to be determined) but will be updated manually at [releases][]

 The image ids also change after scm-source.json has being updated which triggers a cyclic problem so value TBD will be set there and updated in the [releases][] page by navigating into any release tag.

-How to get container versions
+How to get container Versions

-    docker exec grid versions
+    docker exec grid Versions

 ## Security
 See [SECURITY.md](./SECURITY.md)